serradura/u-attributes/README.md

 job_null = Job.new(id: nil, state: nil)

-p job.id    # nil
+job.id    # nil
-p job.state # nil
+job.state # nil

 job = Job.new(id: 1, state: 'sleeping')

-p job.id    # 1
+job.id    # 1
-p job.state # 'sleeping'
+job.state # 'sleeping'

-# Note:
-#   This extension works like the `initialize` extension.
-#   So, look at its section to understand all the other features.
 ```

+> **Note**: This extension works like the `initialize` extension.
+So, look at its section to understand all of the other features.

 ## Development